volkanagun/ILPEngine/docs/Data structures.md

 # Overview

+## SiLP Framework Overview

+**SiLP** is a general framework for **Inductive Logic Programming (ILP)**.

+The main steps of an ILP program in SiLP can be categorized as follows:

+- **Reading the database file**
+  Parsing and loading the initial facts and background knowledge into memory.

+- **Indexing**
+  Structuring the data for efficient access and retrieval during query processing.

+- **Query processing**
+  Involves executing logic queries and includes:
+    - **Query optimization**: Improving query execution performance.
+    - **Predicate invention**: Generating new predicates by combining existing ones, using meta-rules.

-**SiLP** is a general framework for inductive logic programming.
-The main steps for a ILP program can be classified into reading the database file, indexing, query processing which includes query optimization, and predicate invention.
-For each of these categories several classes are defined.
-The main building block of these classes uses a query or a program and generates a result based on the query.
+For each of these categories, several classes are defined in SiLP.
+The core building block of these classes takes a **query** or a **program** as input and produces a **result** based on the logical evaluation of the query.

 ## Query
-So there are two classes **Query** and **Substitution** for query and results.
-Query can be in any type, a single line query is defined by **Query** class, if the query include matches from a given dataset then it is program.
-A single line program is defined by **Rule** class.
-The **Hypothesis** class is derived from Rule and contains multiple rules.
-It is a program.
+There are two main classes: **Query** and **Substitution**, which represent the query and its results, respectively.
+A query can take various forms.
+A single-line query is represented by the **Query** class.
+If the query includes matches from a given dataset, it is considered a program.
+A single-line program is defined by the **Rule** class.
+The **Hypothesis** class is derived from **Rule** and contains multiple rules—together, they form a program.

-The main input to the query is a *Prolog* string.
-A parser parses the string and generates a query or a rule or a hypothesis.
-Here is an example where the gold and value is assumed to be defined by the facts in the database:
+The main input to a query is a *Prolog* string.
+A parser processes this string and generates a **Query**, **Rule**, or **Hypothesis** object.
+Below is an example where `gold` and `value` are assumed to be defined by facts in the database:

 ```scala
 val rule = Parser.parseRule("hello(X) :- gold(X, Y), value(Y).")